Search

 The Galapagos Islands

-Most people visit the Galapagos Islands to get up close with nature, without really considering the food too much.
-But being a group of islands, the culinary delicacies should definitely be something on your radar.
-Most of the dishes include some form of fresh fish with the Galapagos ceviche being a favourite.
-Locals swear by their hangover cure of encebollado – a fresh fish and pickled onion thick soup, which can be found almost everywhere.
-Other dishes to try are the arroz marinero – a seafood mixed rice, and if you can stretch your wallets, this is possibly one of the best places in the world to taste lobster.
+Most people visit the Galapagos Islands to get up close to nature without considering the food too much.
+But being a group of islands, the culinary delicacies should be on your radar.
+Most dishes include fresh fish, with the Galapagos ceviche being a favourite.
+Locals swear by their hangover cure of encebollado – a thick soup of fresh fish and pickled onion found almost everywhere.
+Another dish to try is the arroz marinero – a seafood mixed with rice.
+If you can stretch your wallet, this is possibly one of the best places in the world to taste lobster.

-Patagonia’s most loved dish is cordero al palo (spit roasted lamb), which is often cooked over several hours on an open fire.
+Patagonia’s most loved dish is Cordero al palo (spit-roasted lamb), which is often cooked over several hours on an open fire.
 Another dish special to Patagonia is filete de guanaco – a fillet of Guanacos (an animal similar to an Andean Llama).
-A great fish dish to try in this area is chupe de centolla – the Patagonian King Crab pie.
+A great fish dish in this area is chupe de centolla – the Patagonian King Crab pie.
 Thick, creamy and topped with breadcrumbs, making this a very comforting chowder.
-If you have a sweet tooth, the calafate berry is native to Patagonia and is a key ingredient in most of the puddings from tarts to ice cream.
+If you have a sweet tooth, the calafate berry is native to Patagonia and is a key ingredient in most puddings, from tarts to ice cream.

 Peru is a great destination for foodies with Lima holding the name of South America’s culinary capital.
 Ceviche can be found all over South America but is Peru’s national dish and often considered as the best in Latin America.
 A plate of raw, marinated fish, onions, lime juice and veg.
 See our recipe here!
 Peru is also famous for its ‘unusual’ meat choices.
 They favour the cuy (guinea pig) and alpaca meat.
 As for drinks, chicha morada is very popular, the Peruvians love it!
 Made from an array of spices and mixed with purple corn giving it an unusual deep purple colour.
 And did you know that Peru has its own soft drink?
 Inca Kola, which actually tastes more like cream soda.
 Read here for more info on the best food and drink to try in Peru.